-Serra da Leba is only 50 km from the city of Lubango, though it’s already in the province of Namibe.
+Serra da Leba is only 50 km from Lubango, though it’s already in the province of Namibe.
 The most stunning part of the mountain is the mountain pass road with 56 curves, built during the colonial era to connect the cities of Lubango and Namibe.

 Don’t forget to go to the viewing point of Serra da Leba, where you can see the whole picture of the mountain and the pass and take awesome photos.

 #15 Namib Desert

 The Namib desert goes from the South of Angola to South Namibia and ranges 1600 km.
 Unfortunately, we didn’t have a 4WD to venture into the desert, but we had the opportunity to explore the Namibian part of the desert during our escapade to Swakopmund.
 This is one of the aridest regions in the world and where you will find the unique Welwitschias.

 #16 Pululukwa resort

 The Pululukwa resort is ideal for relaxing and enjoying the scenery and nature.
-Throughout the park, you will find wild animals, zebras, antelopes, Angolan chickens, and even Ostriches and crocodiles.
-With 100 acres and remarkable treks, you have a lot to explore: wooden paths, several lakes, different resting points, and even fruit farms.
+You will find wild animals, zebras, antelopes, Angolan chickens, and even Ostriches and crocodiles throughout the park.
+With 100 acres and remarkable treks, you have a lot to explore: wooden paths, several lakes, different resting points, and fruit farms.

 We also need to mention the restaurant in Pululukwa because it is fabulous!
 There are great (and expensive) restaurants in Angola (particularly in Luanda), but the one in Pululukwa is our favorite.